Monthly Archives: October 2016

 Earlier this month, we spoke to David from The Anxious Gardener about how he became a self-employed gardener, how other people can do the same, and some great tips for attracting wildlife to your garden.
 Check out our interview below.

 1. You started gardening 10 years ago, has much changed between then and now?

 For me, the major change in the last ten years has been the smartphone.
 Not only does it allow me to interact easily with people on social media (in what can otherwise be a lonely profession), but more importantly it gives me immediate access to a whole world of gardening know-how.
 If I'm unsure or I've forgotten when to prune a particular shrub or the conditions a certain plant prefers, I can find out the answer instantly.
-I still keep a hefty RHS encyclopaedia at work
+I still keep a hefty RHS encyclopaedia at work and it is e

 We spoke with Stan Griep, the Master Rosarian at Gardening Know How, about growing and caring for roses.